 - Paperback ISBN:

-Professor of Radiology, Cardiac and Pulmonary Section, Department of Radiology and Biomedical Imaging, University of California SF, San Francisco, California
+Professor Emeritus of Radiology and Biomedical Imaging, Emeritus Member, Haile Debas Academy of Medical Educators, University of California, San Francisco, California

 Professor Emeritus, Department of Radiology and Medical Imaging, University of Virginia School of Medicine, Charlottesville, Virginia